xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/pid.md

     tank_drive(value, value, left_motor, right_motor)
 ```

-### Auto-correcting robot
+### Auto-correct heading
+Auto-correcting the heading of a robot is something PID is great for.
+What we want is to program the robot so that if something (like an evil human) pushes it, the robot changes its heading back where it was before the push.

-Another problem that we could solve using PID is a self-correcting robot - a robot that stays in one place and continuously corrects its heading when bumped.
-For this, we will need a `Gyro` class, whose object will give us the current heading of the robot when called.
+We could either use values from the encoders on the left and the right side, but a more elegant solution is to use a gyro.
+Let's assume that we have a `Gyro` class whose objects give us the current heading of the robot when called.

 One thing we have to think about is what to set the motors to when we get the value from the controller.
-Luckily, `arcade_drive` will be our savior: we can plug our PID values directly into the turning part of arcade drive (the `x` axis) to steer the robot:
+Luckily, `arcade_drive` will be our savior: we can plug our PID values directly into the turning part of arcade drive (the `x` axis) to steer the robot.
+Refer back to the article about **Arcade drive** (especially the visualization) if you need to.

 ```python
 # create robot's motors and the gyro